 To apply, various project formats are possible: Fellows might devote their time in Essen to finishing a book or a special issue, to finalizing a research proposal or setting up a research group.
 We also welcome plans to establish or substantiate collaborations with the universities of the Ruhr Alliance.

 Located in the Ruhr Area, the KWI offers a space for independent and innovative research in the humanities and various opportunities to engage and include the public.
-Currently, research at the KWI focusses on the following areas: literary and cultural sociology, cultural science studies, science communication and public humanities.
+Currently, research at the KWI focuses on the following areas: literary and cultural sociology, cultural science studies, science communication and public humanities.
 Further projects are concerned with cultures of communication and political participation.
 An important contribution to our scholarly and political work comes from the Academy in Exile, offering research space to colleagues whose academic freedom is threatened.

-KWI welcomes 4th cohort of International Fellows
+KWI Welcomes Fifth Cohort of International Fellows